Triangle Skip to content

 A Level

-BBC, including biology and chemistry, excluding critical thinking and general studies
+BBC, including two academic subjects from Biology; and/or Chemistry; and/or Physics/Mathematics, excluding critical thinking and general studies.

 IB Diploma